snowflakescoding/Programming_One/README.md

-For Programming One class, contains exercises about Java in Hanoi University.
+For the Programming One class, which contains exercises on basic Java at Hanoi University.